Tree Steward Training: Strengthening Branches in Your Community Forest

 Each year, over 1500 Massachusetts fifth graders participate in the Arbor Day Poster Contest.
 The winners reap rewards including art supplies, ice cream, and a tree for their school.
 Each year there is a theme such as, “Trees are Terrific…from acorn to oak!”
 (2003) or "Trees are Terrific....In Cities and Towns!"
 (2009) selected to encourage students to think about trees in new ways.

-The theme for 2013, “Celebrate a Tree,” will inspire students to think about the important roles trees play in their community.
-However they wish to interpret the theme, we hope it provides a fun and valuable learning opportunity.
+The theme for 2014, “Trees are Terrific and Good for Our Health!,” will inspire students to think about the important roles trees play in their community.
+However they wish to interpret the theme, we hope students enjoy this fun and valuable learning opportunity.

 Technical Assistance: Building Local Program Capacity